-The Up24 is Jawbone's latest wristband, and a direct competitor to Fitbit.
+The Up24 is Jawbone's latest wristband (for now, anyway), and a direct competitor to Fitbit.
 It monitors how you sleep, move, and eat, then helps you put that information to good use in your everyday life.
 Sync the thing up with IFTTT and you could have it automatically turn the lights on as you wake up, or log your sleep habits in a program like Evernote.
 Fitness-minded foodies will even be able to log meals by checking into a restaurant on Foursquare, or by posting poorly lit photos of their food to Instagram.

-Adding smarts to the boring old thermostat, Nest learns your patterns and can help you save on heating and cooling bills by automatically adjusting the temperature when you leave for the day or go to sleep.
+Adding smarts to the boring old thermostat, Nest learns your patterns and helps you save on heating and cooling bills by automatically adjusting the temperature when you leave for the day or go to sleep.
 IFTTT users can speed up the learning process by programming the triggers you want Nest to notice.
 Alternately, you can use Nest to make the rest of your home more responsive by turning off the lights when you leave or by activating a fan if it gets too hot.

 Nest has a pattern of reimagining the technology we take for granted.
 The Nest Protect extends that strategy to your smoke detector by connecting it to your home Wi-Fi network.
-The semi-annual process of checking the battery, which I'm sure we all do diligently, has never been easier.
+The semiannual process of checking the battery, which I'm sure we all do diligently, has never been easier.
 Set up an IFTTT trigger, and the Nest Protect can simply send your phone an alert when it's time.
 Beyond that, it can flash the lights during an alarm or text your neighbor in case of a CO warning.

 Like the Nest Thermostat, this smart air conditioner from Quirky and GE lets you control the cooling in your home remotely.
 It'll also function as an action for any trigger you can think of on IFTTT.
 Monitor the temp with your phone and have your air conditioning kick in when it gets too hot, all without needing to lift a finger.